Activated Carbon

 Granular Activated Carbon (GAC)

-Granular activated carbons generally range in particle sizes of 0.2 mm to 5 mm and can be used in both gas and liquid phase applications.
-GACs are popular because they offer clean handling and tend to last longer than PACs.
+Granular activated carbons are generally range in particle sizes of 0.2mm to 5mm and can be used in both gas and liquid phase applications.
+GAC’s are popular because they offer cleaner handling.

 Properties of Activated Carbon